-Lecturers Ivana Hanzec doc. dr. sc.
-Marjan Ninčević
+Lecturer Ivana Hanzec, dr. sc.

 Students are monitored for their active participation in the course, critical thinking, and making enquiries about some topics.
 Students show the level of comprehension of theoretical bases by carrying out a teaching unit and critically analysing the teaching of their colleagues.
 The adoption of necessary knowledge and skills is evaluated also through compiling written lesson plans and a part of the operational teaching plan.
 The knowledge acquired during this course is additionally evaluated and improved during the Practical Training in Subject Specific Teaching Methodology courses and the Correlation Practicum in the Methodology of Teaching.